SergMorelli/SergMorelli-security-audit-report-samples/licenses/TRADEMARKS-EN.md

 They are protected under standard trademark and copyright law.

 You may NOT:
-- Use the DataDef name or logo to imply endorsement.
+- Use the DataDef Information Security name or logo to imply endorsement.
 - Use the branding in commercial products.
 - Modify or redistribute the logo.